pawandubey/refactoring-rails-notes/README.md

 ## Prefer the `!` version of methods

 If there are two versions of a method, and one of them raises an exception on failure and the other doesn't, prefer using the exception raising version.
-This is useful to surface the errors in your code early and avoids unwanted side-effects from happening.
+This is useful to surface the errors in your code early and avoid unwanted side-effects from happening.
 It also helps you to avoid writing defensive code riddled with conditionals.

 It is important to note that exception-rescuing mechanism shouldn't be used in lieu of conditionals.